 Why invest in Dividend Stocks?

 If you build the right portfolio you can set up a wealth building machine!
 It doesn’t happen overnight but you can build a portfolio that can provide a 10% annual rate of return and pay you dividend along the way.
-When you choose to leverage the dividend re-investing program (DRIP), you put compound growth on autopilot and if you have dividend growth stocks such as the Dividend Ambassadors, you have an accelerated growth.
+When you choose to leverage the dividend re-investing program (DRIP), you put compound growth on autopilot and if you have dividend growth stocks such as the Dividend Growth Stocks (or Ambassadors), you have an accelerated growth.

 Here are some reasons why investors seek dividend stocks.

 - Seek regular income – often times, income seekings focus on REITs or high-yield stocks.
 There is very little growth but you can earn more from your portfolio today.

 - Getting paid while markets fluctuate – dividend stock prices fluctuate just like any other stocks on the markets but dividends paid from strong dividend stocks can be consistent and even grow if you pick dividend growth stocks.